-The application window for The Center for Fiction / Susan Kamil 2023-2024 Fellowships opened on May 1, 2023.
-Applications are due via our online Submission Manager by 11:59PM ET on May 31, 2023.
-There is no application fee.
-Please follow the instructions carefully as incomplete applications will not be read:
+The application window for The Center for Fiction / Susan Kamil 2023-2024 Fellowships opened on May 1, 2023 and closed on May 31, 2023.
+Applications were due via our online Submission Manager; there is no application fee.

 Please submit a fiction writing sample, not to exceed 7,500 words, as a double-spaced Word document (.doc or .docx).
 The submission must include page numbers.
 The writing sample may be either a novel excerpt or one complete short story.
 If you write primarily “flash fiction” or “short shorts” (1,000 words or less) you are permitted to submit multiple stories as long as the total word count does not exceed the previously stated limit.
 Please do not include any personal or identifying information on your writing sample.
 Writing samples containing this information will not be read.

 When your submission has successfully uploaded, please email a PDF or jpeg scan showing proof of residency to [email protected].
 A New York driver’s license or non-driver’s ID card is the preferred proof of residency.
 A PDF of a current utility bill, bank statement, lease/rental agreement, or recent pay stub may also be used to show residency.
 If you are a full-time resident of New York City but do not have any of these items, please e-mail [email protected] to discuss other proof of residency that may be provided.